mtlong29/MySite/_posts/portfolio/2016-12-20-pare-and-flourish.md

 ---
 {% include /globalSections/toc.html %}

-<a class="fancyLink" href="http://www.pareandflourish.com/" target="_blank">Pare and Flourish</a> is a personal and professional growth blog dedicated to living an authentic lifestyle.
+<a href="http://www.pareandflourish.com/">Pare and Flourish</a> is a personal and professional growth blog dedicated to living an authentic lifestyle.
 Ready to take a realistic approach to self-improvement?
 Flourish with us!

 ## Design
 Design and development of this site began mid september.
 Below are screenshots of the site at the times listed.